sjd-2020-gy/sjd-5003-1-gy/index.md

 ---
 Submission of Python Code, test documentation and test output files for Assignment 1 due 1 May 2020.

-Code demonstrates Python programming skills for spatial analysis that includes:
+Code demonstrates Python programming skills for spatial analysis that includes but not limited to:
+* CSV I/O
+* Multiple Classes
+* Command line initiation with argument parsing
+* GUI front-end with argument parsing
-* Input
+* Method overriding

 ---